 Names are scoped to functions, classes, and modules meaning there is normally no collision with names utilized in outer scopes and vice versa.

 Names in modules (a file containing one or more Python statements) are local to the module and are referenced using qualification (for example, a function x in module y is referenced as y.x).
-Though local to the module, a module’s names can be, and routinely are, copied into another namespace with a from module import statement.
+Though local to the module, a module’s names can be, and routinely are, copied into another namespace with a “from module” import statement.

 Python’s naming rules are flexible by design but are also susceptible to a variety of unintentional coding errors: